Next Start

 What Is Boat Rigging?

-Boat rigging — what is it, and how does it work?
+Boat rigging — what is it?
+How does it work?

-Rigging is used on boats for a variety of purposes.
-Essentially, it’s the process of getting the boat ready for the customer’s intended use, whether it’s for something as specific as bass fishing or for general pleasure.
+Rigging gets boats ready for customers’ intended use, whether it’s for something as specific as bass fishing or for general pleasure.

-Rigging involves configuring a boat in a way that best suits what the customer will be using the boat for and is in line with the manufacturer recommendations.
+Rigging a boat involves configuring it in a way that best suits what the customer will be using the boat for and is in line with the manufacturer’s recommendations.
 As you can imagine, this process looks different for every type of boat.
 In this blog, we will break down outboard rigging and how it works.

-Installing an outboard, which is called “rigging,” involves much more than simply bolting the outboard to the transom.
+Installing an outboard engine, which is called “rigging,” involves much more than simply bolting the outboard to the transom.
 It includes connecting the steering system, throttle and shift controls, navigation and communication systems, engine control systems and more.

 When it comes to rigging outboard engines, the process can be broken down into the following steps: